Heat pump or heat pump

 HVAC

-The answer to 'heat pump or heat pump' is that a heat pump is a type of HVAC system that provides both heating and cooling for your home.
-Heat pumps work by transferring heat from one place to another, using electricity to move heat rather than generating it through combustion.
+The answer to 'heat pump or heat pump' is that a heat pump is a type of HVAC system that can both heat and cool a home.
+Heat pumps work by transferring heat from one place to another, using electricity to move heat rather than generate it.
+This makes them an energy-efficient alternative to traditional furnaces and air conditioners.

 Sources